kambiz-kalhor/project1-data-collection/README.txt

 For every organism possible

-Add 16S sequence from the strain in BacDive -----> mostly done [] Add genome from the strain in BacDive
+Add 16S sequence from the strain in BacDive -----> mostly done Add genome from the strain in BacDive -----> mostly done Add 16S and/or genome sequence from other sources (e.g. RefSeq, IMG/M, SRA, ENA) for precisely the same organism -----> mostly done
-[] Add 16S and/or genome sequence from other sources (e.g. RefSeq, IMG/M, SRA, ENA) for precisely the same organism [] Add genome sequence for different organisms having the identical 16S sequence to organisms in BacDive
+[] Add genome sequence for different organisms having the identical 16S sequence to organisms in BacDive